v1.2.22, v1.2.22_G Beta version for Z9X 8K/Z30 PRO/Z3000 PRO/UHD8000 (UPDATE)

 Visconti12 likes this.

-peteru Active Member
+peteru Well-Known Member

 It sounds like the same behaviour, with the exception that on your Denon the last codec mode is kept and the output is muted when there is no valid signal.
 On the Yamaha, the codec is additionally reset to default PCM 2.0.